mao1207/mao1207.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # Welcome!
-I am an incoming CS Ph.D.
-Student at [University of California San Diego](https://cse.ucsd.edu/) (UCSD), advised by [Prof. Lianhui Qin](https://lianhui.ucsd.edu/).
-Prior to this, I completed my undergraduate studies in the School of Software Engineering at [Tongji University](https://sse.tongji.edu.cn/), where I ranked 1st out of 227 students with a major GPA of 4.99/5.0.
-During my undergraduate studies, I was also a Visiting Researcher at the [Berkeley NLP Group](https://nlp.cs.berkeley.edu/) within the [Berkeley Artificial Intelligence Research (BAIR) Lab](https://bair.berkeley.edu/), working closely with [Prof. Alane Suhr](https://www.alanesuhr.com/) and [Zineng Tang](https://zinengtang.github.io/).
+I am an first-year CS Ph.D. student at [University of California San Diego](https://cse.ucsd.edu/) (UCSD), advised by [Prof. Lianhui Qin](https://lianhui.ucsd.edu/).
+During my undergraduate studies, I was also a Visiting Researcher at the [Berkeley NLP Group](https://nlp.cs.berkeley.edu/), working closely with [Prof. Alane Suhr](https://www.alanesuhr.com/) and [Zineng Tang](https://zinengtang.github.io/).

 My research focuses on **natural language processing**, **machine learning**, and **computer vision**.
-I am particularly interested in enabling vision-language models (VLMs) to perceive, reason, and interact with the world in a more human-like manner, grounded in multimodal context.
-While recent VLMs have shown impressive progress, there still remains a significant gap between VLMs and humans in handling vision-centric tasks (e.g., 3D world understanding, counting, and visual IQ tests).
-I am curious about whether we can develop more effective approaches for enabling human-level visual reasoning abilities in these models.
+Currently, I am working on building intelligent agents (e.g., embodied agents and coding agents), as well as developing realistic world simulations (e.g., SimWorld) for agent training.
+In the long term, I aim to leverage increasingly realistic simulated worlds to systematically study the capability boundaries of current models in complex environments, and to explore how such environments can facilitate the learning and generalization of intelligent agents.

 You can find my [CV](https://drive.google.com/file/d/1cYcl2w3z3J7tdv5NVDf3QYNRQ05bsLw6/view?usp=sharing) here.
 I am always open to any form of collaboration.
 If you have any ideas for potential collaboration, or just feel like having a casual chat, please feel free to reach out!